Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Introduction

-The most related work to ours is \cite{kusakawa2021bayesian}, which introduces two confidence bound based algorithms along with their regret guarantees.
+The most related works to ours are \cite{kusakawa2021bayesian} and \cite{sussex2023modelbased}. \cite{kusakawa2021bayesian} introduces two confidence bound based algorithms along with their regret guarantees for both noise-free and noisy settings, as well as an expected improvement based algorithm without theory. \cite{sussex2023modelbased} considers directed grey-box networks representing a causal structure, and proposes an expected improvement based method with regret guarantee.
 A detailed comparison regarding problem setup and theoretical performance is provided in \cref{sec:comparison}.
-In short, we significantly improve certain dependencies in their regret for a UCB-type approach, and we study two new directions -- non-adaptive sampling and algorithm-independent lower bounds -- that were not considered therein (see Section \ref{sec:contributions} for a summary).
+In short, we significantly improve certain dependencies in their regret for a UCB-type approach, and we study two new directions -- non-adaptive sampling and algorithm-independent lower bounds -- that were not considered therein (summarized in Section \ref{sec:contributions}).

 For function networks with $m$ layers, our cumulative regret bounds are expressed in terms of